mhuang001/fdi-dev/doc/sphinx/usage/pns.rst

 		cp pns/pnsconfig.py ~/local.py

 and edit to make local changes.
+Especially set dev to True to run local server.

 On the server side (or on your computer which can be both the server and the client) edit the pnshome directory $PDIR if needed and run the deployment script